liuhuijiang/BR-Hunter/README.md

 ## 3. Data preparation
 The data is stored in the "data" folder.
 The training dataset should be named in the format of project name + "_train.json" and put it in the folder `data/train/`.
 The testing dataset should be named in the format of project name + "_test.json" and put it in the folder `data/test/`.
+In addition, you can also use the API provided by the real-time chat platform to obtain your own chat data.

 ## 4. Usage